NikhilMyadam/Design-Optimization-Using-Surrogate-Modeling/README.md

 The dynamic bending performance of the rocker sill assembly is investigated using a **multi-objective optimization approach** that combines physics-based **finite element (FE) simulations** with **surrogate modeling techniques**.

 A surrogate-based optimization function is formulated using engineering constraints, and evolutionary algorithms are used to explore the design space and generate a diverse set of solutions that simultaneously optimize multiple, conflicting crashworthiness objectives.

+## 2. Problem Statement

+Vehicle design is a multidisciplinary process in which numerical simulations play a central role.
+Among the various disciplines involved, **crashworthiness** is critical to vehicle development because it evaluates the structural performance of the **body-in-white (BIW)** and its ability to protect occupants during a collision.

+Among several crash scenarios, lateral vehicle collisions have received increased attention in recent years.
+According to Euro NCAP, vehicles are tested by impacting them against a fixed, rigid pole with a diameter of 254 mm (10 inches).
+The vehicle travels at a speed up to and including 32 km/h (20 mph) and is positioned at an angle of 75° formed by the impact reference line with the vertical plane through the centre of gravity of the head of the dummy in the driver seating position.
+The test condition is depicted in {test condition}.

+This study focuses on optimizing the design of a rocker sill assembly for a **Class B battery electric vehicle (BEV)** subjected to an oblique pole side impact.

+The available design volume of the rocker sill assembly is constrained by the overall vehicle architecture and is derived by considering:

+1. Battery size and shape
+2. Passenger seating position
+3. Other BIW modules, such as the central compartment floor position